 2017 Wine Bloggers Conference Agenda

-The following agenda is tentative while we contact speakers whose sessions were selected to be presented by a vote of our alumni.
+The following agenda is subject to change.
 All sessions will take place at the host Hyatt Vineyard Creek.
 If you wish to plan or participate in any unofficial events, please respect our sponsors and speakers by not doing so if they conflict with anything on this official agenda.

 Wednesday, November 8